-Mutton prices are 45% below the five-year average.
+Mutton and lamb prices are 45% and 15% below the five-year average respectively.
+Beef prices are only 1% below the five-year average.
 The reason this is so bad for New Zealand farmers, is that the softer conditions are combining with high on-farm costs and farmers' profits are forecast to average more than 60% lower than two years ago with many farmers not expected to make a profit this year.

-The decline in prices in New Zealand, however, is a lot less than what has happened in Australia and what Australian processing companies are selling for in markets, as our processing companies have worked hard to hold their prices.
-In some markets (like the US and UK where we sell legs and racks) New Zealand has been able to differentiate itself from Australian product as our smaller cuts are valued by our customers (see Figure 10).
+The decline in prices in New Zealand, however, is a lot less significant than what has happened in Australia and what Australian processing companies are selling for in markets.
+In some markets (like the US and UK where we sell legs and racks)

+New Zealand has been able to differentiate itself from Australian product as our smaller cuts are valued by our customers (see Figure 10).